SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 5.0 OAuth

-This connector simplifies using CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).
+This connector simplifies using Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).

-It exposes the CloudFoundry OAuth service configuration data as inject-able `IOption<OAuthServiceOptions>`.
-It primarily used by the ASP.NET Core [CloudFoundry External Security Provider](https://github.com/SteeltoeOSS/Security), but can be used standalone as well.
+It exposes the Cloud Foundry OAuth service configuration data as inject-able `IOption<OAuthServiceOptions>`.
+It primarily used by the ASP.NET Core [Cloud Foundry External Security Provider](https://github.com/SteeltoeOSS/Security), but can be used standalone as well.

 #### 5.1 Quick Start

-This quick start consists of an ASP.NET Core sample app illustrating how to use the OAuth Connector to expose the binding information provided by the CloudFoundry UAA Server.
+This quick start consists of an ASP.NET Core sample app illustrating how to use the OAuth Connector to expose the binding information provided by the Cloud Foundry UAA Server.

 ##### 5.1.1 Get Sample